Professor Simon Feeny

-Simon Feeny is associate professor in RMIT's School of Economics, Finance and Marketing and group leader of the International Development and Trade Research Group.
+Simon Feeny is professor in RMIT's School of Economics, Finance and Marketing and group leader of the International Development and Trade Research Group.

 - Development Economics